Swikriti-Subedi/Swikriti-Certifications/README.md

-# Swikriti-Certifications
-List of Certifications for Swikriti Subedi

 # 📜 Certifications – Swikriti Subedi

 A curated list of certifications I've completed in health informatics, data science, and clinical research.